fdac24/news/README.md

    - Create your github account
       - fork repo students
-      - create your utid.md file providing your name and interests and what you want to get out of the course (**at least a full paragraph, see example**): see per fdac24/students/README.md, and also upload your your public ssh key to your account on github.
+      - create your utid.md file providing your name and interests and what you want to get out of the course (**at least a full paragraph, see example**): see per fdac24/students/README.md, and also [upload your your public ssh key to your account on github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account}.
 Once done, please
 	  - submit a pull request to fdac24/students
    - Make sure you do it a day before the next class so we can start ready